7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 ```

 Then you'll have to refactor your instance of `PlanCheck.Main` (or similar) to make sure that `PlanCheckConfig` is
-defined in a separate val.
-You may do this by moving it from constructor parameter to early initializer.
+defined in a separate `val`.
+You may do this by moving it from a constructor parameter to an early initializer.

 Example: